-Among existing methods Maxwell-Garnet equation [32] for calculation of effective κ for 2 layer dielectrics.
+Among existing methods Maxwell-Garnet equation [32] for calculation of effective κ for 2-layer dielectrics.
 As we need 3-layer effective κ calculation we need to derive the two equations for 3-layer dielectrics.

-In this paper we introduce novel functional gate dielectrics consisting of 2- or 3- layer known dielectrics working on FinFETs, which might be candidate for fabrication on top of Si-channeled FinFETs.
+In this paper we introduce functional gate dielectrics consisting of 2- or 3- layer known dielectrics working on FinFETs, which might be candidate for fabrication on top of Si-channeled FinFETs.

 Our research focused on conducting simulation-based studies of performance of FinFET technology, including geometrical modeling of inverse u-shaped dielectric devices and analytical modeling of kappa kalculations.